 it’s an older congregation, I would dare say, the majority of our congregation are older and women.

 And what should the younger people know about?
 Or what should the younger people learn from people like your congregation, the older, you know, there are older people

-in general, these are your heroes, and your heroes.
-These are the people who who who’ve gone through difficulties.
+in general, these are your heroes and your heroes?
+These are the people who who’ve gone through difficulties.
 These are the people who know what it’s like to have to go to strengthen separate water fountains.
 These are the people who grew up.
 And particularly in the south, who had to go through the back door sitting in separate parts of the train, I grew up sitting, going down to Mississippi.
 And I didn’t know that was a dining car on the train, because my mother fix me, box lunch, and I sat there and ate it.
 And I didn’t know that was a dining car.
 But we were forbidden to eat there.
 And so these are the heroes we must never forget.
 And I think we were failing to forget that of where we’ve come from.
-And Jews have taught never to forget the Holocaust.
+And Jews have been taught never to forget the Holocaust.
 We must never forget where we come from.

 So why is it so important for us as black people to know our history?

 If you don’t know Israel, if you don’t know where you come from, you know where you’re going.
 That’s kind of cliche.